-The Five Subcategories of System Software
+The Five Types of Systems Software

-System software can be categorized under the following:
+Systems software can be categorized under the following:

 - Device driver: Enables device communication with the OS and other programs.

 - Translator: Translates high-level languages to low-level machine codes.

 - Utility: Ensures optimum functionality of devices and applications.

 The operating system is a type of system software kernel that sits between computer hardware and end user.
 It is installed first on a computer to allow devices and applications to be identified and therefore functional.

 System software is the first layer of software to be loaded into memory every time a computer is powered up.